tonysoft/LoopBackRelationships/README.md

 ```
 Clone or Download a Zip of this GitHub Repository.

+Ensure that you have installed Node.js

 $ cd /YourChosenDirectory/.../LoopBackRelationships
 	// wherever you saved the Project

 $ npm install -g strongloop
 	// So that you have LoopBack available if you haven't done so already

+$ npm install -g bower
+	// This will be required to download dependencies during the app install.

 $ npm install
 	// Ensures that all of the Project Dependencies are installed.